Inheritance Tax: A Comprehensive Guide 2026

 New Call to Action

-As mentioned above, depending on the autonomous community where the transaction takes place, there is significant variability in the tax burden.
+As mentioned above, the tax burden may vary significantly depending on the Autonomous Community where the transaction takes place.

-On the other hand, when calculating the ITP, you must bear in mind that there are exceptions and reduced rates in each region that may benefit you.
+On the other hand, when calculating the ITP, you must take into account that each Autonomous Community may offer exemptions and reduced rates that could benefit you.

-The general types of ITP in each autonomous community are as follows:
+The general ITP rates in each Autonomous Community are as follows:

 Catalonia / Valencian Community 10-11%